theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

-* Single Responsibility: Each class represent a single entity such as Manager, Helper, Funding Basket, Scheme, Evil Basket.
+* Single Responsibility: Each class represents a single entity such as Manager, Helper, Funding Basket, Scheme, Evil Basket.
 It has a clear responsibility like Manager class handles user authentication and managing Funding Baskets).

 * High Cohesion: This aligns with the way entities relate in the ER diagrams.
 Classes representing entities Manager and Funding Basket, Helper and Scheme are together to achieve specific functionalities like creating funding baskets, submitting schemes.